doctrine/orm/docs/en/cookbook/dql-custom-walkers.rst

 -  Modify the Output walker to pretty print the SQL for debugging purposes.

-In this cookbook-entry I will show examples of the first two points.
+In this cookbook-entry I will show examples of the first three points.
 There are probably much more use-cases.

 Generic count query for pagination